Sunbird-Saral/Project-Saral/v1.0/backend/data/README.md

 commands:-
-First you need to come under docker container docker exec -it saral-backend bash for loading data in database
+First you need to come under docker container
+-> "docker exec -it saral-backend bash" for loading data in database
 1. node ./data/import-data.js --import
 for deleting current data in database